-This page summarises the key findings from our one-year R&D initiative on gender equality among senior faculty at the University of Tokyo, conducted in 2019-2020.
+This page summarises the key findings from our one-year R&D initiative in 2019-2020.

-Analysing and stemming the leaky pipeline of female researchers at the University of Tokyo
+Analysing and stemming the leaky pipeline of female researchers at UTokyo

 Country-level statistics (Fig.1) show that gender equality among the teaching body is a systemic issue in Japanese universities.
 Even so, a comparison with other leading institutions (Fig.2) suggests there is room for improvement at UT.